 - I. The Council has the power to impose financial penalties in respect of certain specified housing offences, for up to £30,000 per offence.33 Our detailed policy in relation to financial penalties can be found as Appendix 1 to this policy. - II.
 The same standard of criminal proof is required for a financial penalty as for a prosecution.
-This means the evidence should indicate beyond reasonable doubt that an offence has been committed. - III.
+Therefore, the Council must be satisfied that: - it can be demonstrated beyond reasonable doubt that the landlord did commit the offence in question and that if the matter were to be heard at a magistrates' court, there is a realistic prospect of a conviction; - it is in the public interest to impose a financial penalty rather than using another form of enforcement action such as a simple caution or prosecution through the courts. - III.
 The Council will consider the imposition of a financial penalty as an available enforcement option, where they can be legally imposed for an offence. - IV.
 Offences will be assessed on a case-by-case basis to determine if the imposition of a financial penalty is the most appropriate course of action for the offence, as opposed to the issuing of a simple caution or the instigation of prosecution proceedings. - V. Any decision to impose a financial penalty will be fully considered at a case conference attended by the appropriate authorised officers.
 In addition to this advice and guidance may be sought from the Council's Legal Services. - VI.
 In deciding the level of financial penalty that will be applied in relation to each offence, the Council will have regard to Appendix 1 of this Policy, using the calculation matrix to determine the financial penalty. - VII.
 The Council will also have regard to the statutory guidance34 and overall will ensure that the financial penalty imposed removes any financial benefit the offender may have obtained by the commission of the offence.
 The guiding principle will be to ensure that the offender does not benefit as a result of committing the offence, for example, it should not be cheaper to offend than ensure that a property is well maintained and properly managed. - VIII.
 A financial penalty is a significant matter.
 The sanction, as well as imposing a financial penalty, highlights a failure to comply with the relevant legislation and is a matter the Council may have regard to when deciding whether to instigate criminal proceedings in future cases. - IX.
 In addition, we may also have regard to the imposition of a financial penalty when deciding whether a person is a fit and proper person, and a competent person for the purposes of awarding a licence under the Housing Act 2004 or any other scheme where the relevant person is required to be a fit and proper person and where the suitability of management arrangements must be considered.